School Education and Quality Learning

 Odisha is home to many tribal communities with speakers of over 60 dialects, making language barrier a major challenge to ensure quality elementary education.
 To manage issue of multi-lingualism at primary level, Odisha has pioneered an education policy for multi-lingualism.
 However, its implementation remains a grey area as it offers no clear guidelines for recruitment of teachers competent in tribal dialects.
 Uneven distribution of teachers across the state, due to much scope for political interference in transfers in the current system, also needs to be addressed.

-In this backdrop, the Odisha Development Conclave-2016 would focus on the following key issues for discussion under the theme of education.
+In this backdrop, Odisha Development Conclave-2018 will focus on following key areas for discussion under the theme of School Education.

 - What strategies are working (and which are not) for improving quality learning processes and learning outcomes for the children?